Religions should better adapt to socialist society: Vice Premier

-Vice Premier Wang Yang on Sunday emphasized that religions in China must be Chinese in orientation and seek better adaptation to socialist society.
+Vice Premier Wang Yang on Sunday emphasized that religions in China must be Chinese in orientation and seek to better adapt to socialist society.

 Wang, also a member of the Standing Committee of the Political Bureau of the Communist Party of China (CPC) Central Committee, made the remarks at a symposium with leaders of national religious groups ahead of Spring Festival (Chinese Lunar New Year).